marcusoftnet/marcusoftnet.github.io/_posts/2012-11-20-unearned-trust.md

 We trust each other.

-There's a lot of safety nets and controls that are built into many organisations today that exists simply because we don't trust each other to do great work.
+There's a lot of safety nets and controls that are built into many organizations today that exists simply because we don't trust each other to do great work.
 Don't get me wrong - I'm all for testing for example but I seem many organizations where this is taken to control mechanism.